DinMo

 Note that Census additionally offers several products to improve data and business operations:

-• Live syncs: A real-time Reverse ETL to cover specific use cases, including on-site personalization
+• Live syncs: A real-time Reverse ETL to cover specific use cases, including on-site personalisation

 • Embedded: A solution that allows data sharing with external clients and partners.
 The main objective is to enrich your data base with third-party data, to boost signals and matching rate.

-It's also worth noting that Census ensures the security and governance of your data, maintaining it within your existing infrastructure (most ot the time, your data warehouse) for optimal control and compliance.
+It's also worth noting that Fivetran ensures the security and governance of your data, maintaining it within your existing infrastructure (most ot the time, your data warehouse) for optimal control and compliance.

 👉🏼 In this article, we compare the best-known CDP solutions and look at their key differentiators so you can make an informed choice for your business.

-In the rest of the article, we detail the main competitors of Census, divided into different categories of CDP:
+In the rest of the article, we detail the main competitors of Fivetran Activations, divided into different categories of CDP:

 • Composable CDPs, the closest alternative in terms of architecture